4dn-dcic/fourfront/src/encoded/tests/data/README.md

 - Running locally and there are NO inserts in `temp-local-inserts`
 - Running on mastertest

 These inserts are kept up-to-date by hand and eventually by using `bin/update-inserts-from-server`.
-They are not used in any tests.
+Items should NOT be in both `inserts` and `master-inserts`.
+These inserts are not used in any tests.

 ### master-inserts